 Cambridgeshire Historic Churches Trust

 Cambridgeshire has more than 350 churches and chapels of historic and architectural interest.
-They span over a thousand years from the Saxon period at Great Paxton to the 1958 Stephen Dykes Bower church at Arbury.
-In almost every village and town it is the places of worship and their churchyards that root the place in history.
-The churchyard may contain the only substantial trees, areas of ancient grassland and rare habitats, and the church building is the bastion of local distinctiveness of building styles and materials.
-The limestone spires of old Huntingdonshire strike an obvious contrast with the chalk and cobble towers of south Cambridgeshire.
+They span over a thousand years from the Saxon period at Great Paxton to the 1958 Stephen Dykes Bower church at Arbury in Cambridge.
+These buildings and their churchyards are centres for discovering local history and will often be the bastion of local distinctiveness of building styles and materials that gives the surrounding settlement its sense of place.

 The Trust’s charitable objectives also include encouraging everyone to enjoy and to understand the art and architecture of the county’s marvellous churches and chapels.
-We hold an annual conference in the spring on a specific ecclesiastical theme and run church tours in the summer months.
+We hold an annual conference in the spring on a specific ecclesiastical theme and run church tours in the summer months (open to everyone).
 We visit three churches and chapels on a Sunday afternoon, with our experts explaining the history and architectural features to be seen in each building.
-We finish with tea and evening prayer at our final stop.
+We finish with a delicious tea at our final stop and for those who stay on, evening prayer.

-Our biggest fund raiser (nearly £25,000 in 2013) is the national Ride and Stride Day, which in Cambridgeshire we have decided to make “Ride, Drive and Stride”.
+Our biggest fund raiser (over £20,000 in 2014) is the national Ride and Stride Day, which in Cambridgeshire we have decided to make “Ride, Drive and Stride”.
 Participants can use cars as well as bicycles, horses, buses or their own two feet to visit as many churches and chapels as they can on the second Saturday in September.
-By getting sponsorship for each church visited, money is raised for the Trust and whatever church or chapel is nominated to receive half the total each person raises.
+By getting sponsorship for each church visited, money is raised for the Trust and whatever church or chapel you nominate to receive half the total raised.

-All these events are open to everyone, but are arranged primarily for our members who know that their subscription goes towards the repair and maintenance of the county’s historic churches for future generations to enjoy, just as we do today.
+By becoming a member, you can be confident that your subscription goes towards the repair and maintenance of the county’s historic churches for future generations to enjoy, just as we enjoy them today.
+You also receive two newsletters a year and priority booking for our conference.
 By growing our membership, the Trust can offer more grants and loans and encourage greater appreciation and use of these splendid public places of worship.

 Please join us!